eric-blake/High-States-Quiz/README.md

 The high states game is a quiz based game that tests the users knowledge of the nicknames of the states of the United States of America.
 The user enters their username and then clicks on play game.
 The user has to answer as many question as possbile in 60 seconds.
 At the end of the game the user is presented with their score.

-- By Eric Blake
+-By Eric Blake

 # [Live site](https://eric-blake.github.io/High-States-Quiz/ "Live site")

 ## UX design

 ### Colors
-* Keeping with the colours of the US flag theme, the color used for the questions is a navy blue #002868.
+* Keeping with the colours of the US flag theme, the color used for the questions is a navy blue #002868 and white
 * The background color used is a form of grey #cfd4d8.

 ### Font